 United Way of Southeast Louisiana, Shell, and Keystone engineering have joined together to increase awareness and interest in STEM (Science, Technology, Engineering, and Mathematics) through Stem NOLA on the Northshore.

-United Way of Southeast Louisiana in collaboration with the Downtown Development District, UNITY of Greater New Orleans, Council Member-At-Large Stacy Head, and Mayor LaToya Cantrell launched a new initiative called Make Change NOLA: A Better Way to Give.
-The program combines a public awareness campaign with mobile giving to harness the generosity of New Orleanians and tourists to support organizations working to combat homelessness and poverty.
+United Way of Southeast Louisiana, in collaboration with the Downtown Development District, UNITY of Greater New Orleans and the City of New Orleans, has launched a new initiative called Make Change NOLA: A Better Way to Give.
+The program combines a public awareness campaign with mobile giving to harness the generosity of New Orleanians and visitors to support organizations working to combat homelessness and poverty.

 April is National Child Abuse Prevention Month, which is an opportunity to recognize the importance of families and communities working together to prevent child abuse and neglect and promote the social and emotional well-being of children and families.